By Ashley Watson

 Because the human body does not produce calcium, we must get it from other sources, such as dairy, dark leafy greens, calcium-fortified foods, or supplements.
 Most calcium supplements contain magnesium and vitamin D that work with the calcium to support bone density and strength.
 However, there are many different forms of calcium used in health supplements, which can be confusing for people without some guidance about the advantages and disadvantages of each form.

 If you don’t feel that you are getting enough calcium in your diet, this blog post will help guide you through choosing the right form for your needs.
 It’s best to speak with your doctor about taking a calcium supplement so that you know what type of support you need and how much to take.
-The RDA for calcium for adults is from 800 to 1,200 mg, and some doctors or nutritionists recommend 1,000 to 1,500 mg daily for women.
+The RDA for calcium is 1,300 mg for adults.

 Most people take calcium supplements if there’s a known calcium deficiency.
 Here are some of the typical signs of calcium deficiency: